 4) Stop trying to fix me.

 I am what I am.
-I might be broken and shattered in a million different pieces on the cold, hard floor but don’t try to sweep me up and glue me back together.
+I might be broken and shattered into a million different pieces on the cold, hard floor but don’t try to sweep me up and glue me back together.
 Just let me be broken and messy right now.
 Your full acceptance of my brokenness, of my pain, may be the difference between a healthy wrist and one that’s been plunged into with a knife.
 Just let me be.
 I feel everything deeply.
 I’m too sensitive.
 I don’t know that I will ever come out of this.
-From where I sit, the world looks bleak and the future more dim.
+From where I sit, the world looks bleak and the future dimmer.
 But you know otherwise.
 You have hope.
 You feel joy.
 You see light.
 You actually laugh.
 A real deep-from-your-belly kind of laugh.
 I cannot convince you to come to my side to know what I know just as you can’t convince me to come to your side and know what you know.
 So if you can hold on to what you know, and let me hold on to what I know, eventually your knowing might permeate mine.
 Eventually, your light will seep into the cracks of my knowing and one day, it might eradicate all the darkness and fog.
 But not now.
 I’m not ready.
 If I was, that one day would be today and I wouldn’t be writing this letter.

 So instead of trying to fix me or force a change, trust in the power of acceptance.
 Accepting me as I am, especially at a time when I don’t accept myself, is the most powerful gift you can give me.
 Just think about it.
 All day every day I tell myself what a failure I am, how wrong and weak and stupid I am.
 I feel broken, defective, left behind.
 I feel unworthy, inadequate and a burden.
 It doesn’t help me to have you validate those feelings in me by trying to change and fix them.
 You’re basically saying, “You’re right.
 You are defective, you are a burden.”
 If I wasn’t, you wouldn’t try so hard to fix me and I wouldn’t see that helplessness in your eyes.

-I know it’s really hard for you to watch your little girl in so much pain, and your motherly instincts are going haywire trying to make it all better, but I am telling you now, if you could resist your temptation to “make it better”, put aside your urgency to fix things, and just BE HERE WITH ME, in my presence, in full acceptance of where I am right now, I will get better faster than any other tools, tactics and tricks you use to try to fix me.
+I know it’s really hard for you to watch your little girl in so much pain, and your motherly instincts are going haywire trying to make it all better, but I am telling you now, if you could resist your temptation to “make it better”, put aside your urgency to fix things, and just BE HERE WITH ME, in my presence, in full acceptance of where I am right now, I will get better faster than any other tools, tactics, and tricks you use to try to fix me.

 I know your mind is freaking out right now.
 That can’t be enough, you’re thinking.
 There must be something more you can do.
 Just sit back and accept that your baby’s on the verge of suicide every day?
 Hell no!